 The group will revisit this topic in a historical moment defined by explicit race-and ethnicity-based political appeals, debates over the relationship between gender and power, evidence that the political preferences of the poor go unheard in the political system, and demonstrations originating in communities around the country.

 To follow us on Twitter, please click here: @SSRCanxieties.

-Wilbur A. Cowett Professor of Government and of African and African American Studies and Dean of Social Science, Harvard University
+Wilbur A. Cowett Professor of Government and of African and American Studies and Edgerley Family Dean of the Faculty of Arts and Sciences, Harvard University

-David and Mary Winton Green Professor of Political Science, University of Chicago
+Professor of Political Science, University of California, San Diego

 Anton Vonk Associate Professor of Environmental Politics, University of California, Santa Barbara